ammar450/climate-chat-agent/README.md

 > **Key Idea:** The LLM does not invent numbers.
 All climate data comes directly from the E-OBS Knowledge Graph via validated SPARQL queries.

+This GitHub repository is only about the agent for question answering.
+To see the code for the RDF generation pipeline, https://github.com/ammar450/eobs-pipeline/ .

 ---

 ## 🚀 Quick Links